caktus/tequila/research.rst

 Proposal 3: all commands must be ``tequila ...`` commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is how the current version of Tequila works.
+This is how the current version of Tequila works (though the command
+isn't currently called ``tequila``).

 The ``tequila`` command sets an environment variable for the roles
 path, pointing to the ``tequila/roles`` directory wherever pip